torjusn/intro_to_classification/README.md

 cd git
 ```

-Clone the repo to this local folder on your pc by running:
+Clone this repo to your local git-folder by running:
 ```
 git clone https://github.com/torjusn/intro_to_classification.git
 ```